 Tags vs. Meta Tags

-Meta tags aren’t added in post or page details.
+Meta tags aren’t added in posts or page details.
 Instead, they’re added to the WordPress header.php file under the “themes” directory of your wp-content folder.
-These meta tags may contain general information about your site itself and the type of content it contains, along with details such as your contact information or content copyrights.
+These meta tags may contain general information about your site itself.
+That includes the type of content it contains, along with details such as your contact information or content copyrights.

 How to Use WordPress Tags